 Sparaxis bulbifera (L.) Ker Gawl. is found on wet sandy or limestone flats in the soutwestern Cape and the Agulhas Plain.
 Growing from 15 to 45 cm high, it has branched stems, lanceolate leaves, and two to five white to cream unscented flowers with a pale yellow center per spike.
 It flowers from September to October.
 A distinctive feature of this species that reflects its name is the numerous cormels that grow in the stems.
 It is one of the few species native to sandy, waterlogged soils.
 Photos 1-2 were taken by Bob Rutemoeller.
 Photos 3-6 were taken September 2006 in the West Coast area of South Africa on the way to Darling by Mary Sue Ittner and Bob Rutemoeller.
 The first population we saw blooming in mass had white flowers and the second population had flowers that were yellow and white.

 Sparaxis calcicola Goldblatt & J.C.Manning is restricted to seasonally damp places in rocky limestone hills and coast north and west of Saldanha Bay in the Southwestern Cape.
 Plants grow from 12 to 22 cm and flower from early August to mid September.
 Corms have tunics of fine, netted fibers.
-The lightly lemon scented flowers are bilaterally symmetrical with creamy white upper tepals and a suberect larger dorsal tepal and yellow upper lateral and lower tepals with dark marks at the limb base.
+The lightly lemon scented flowers are bilaterally symmetrical with creamy white upper tepals and a suberect larger dorsal tepal and yellow lower tepals with dark marks at the limb base.
 The upper laterals spread at right angles to the tube and the lower tepals are united, narrowed at the base into claws.
 This species is threatened by ongoing habitat loss to coastal development and by competition from alien invasive plants.
+Photos by Cameron McMaster taken near Jacobsbaai.

 Sparaxis caryophyllacea Goldblatt is endemic of the Nardouw Mountains in the lower Olifants River valley where it occurs on rocky slopes and flowers from mid August to mid September.
 Growing from 12 to 30 cm, it has corms with tunics of hard coarse fibers thickened into vertical claw-like ribs below and broadly lanceolate leaves that are mostly prostrate and speckled basally.
 Flowers are sweetly fragrant, bilaterally symmetrical, pale yellow with the upper erect, larger and slightly hooded tepal shading to violet above and the lateral upper tepals cream colored and lower tepals deep yellow.
 The throat is yellow with dark streaks.
 It is similar to Sparaxis villosa but has larger fragrant flowers with a wide speckled throat and speckled leaf bases.